HITECHCRIME/HC_SG235_Numb/README.md

 tied to a tree on a shore of endless rocks

-i don't see further than the vastness of it all
+i see further than the vastness of it all

 I don't blame the eyesight for the mind's faults